yxing6/MyFirstJavaGUI/README.md

 - As a user, I want to be able to save my travel lists to a file.
 - As a user, when I start the application, I want to be given the option to load my travel list from a file.

+### Phase 3
+- As a user, I want to be able to add multiple countries to my travel list visually.
+- As a user, I want to be able to load and save the state of the application visually.
+- As a user, I want to update my travel record after I completed my trip visually.
+    - This means adds the country to the completed list, and removes the country from bucket list visually.
+- As a user, I want to be able to see the number of countries and costs for my travel record visually.